by Alan Isaac

 After completion of all your comprehensive examinations, you will conduct your dissertation research under faculty guidance.
 Your primary guidance will come from the chair of your dissertation committee.
 When you select a dissertation committee, you agree to work under the guidance of the committee and particularly under the direction of the chair of your committee.
 Here is some information about how I perceive the guidance process to work.

 I will only direct dissertations when I feel interested in the proposed research and qualified to provide guidance.
 There are many interesting topics that I will not direct because they are not close enough to my expertise.
 If I decline to guide your proposed research, you should not assume my decision reflects poorly on your idea.
-It may well indicate my sense that I lack expertise in your topic area.
-However, it may also indicate my sense that you lack expertise in your topic area.
-I am reluctant to guide dissertations when a student has not adequately prepared.
-At a minimum, a student should take all possible coursework related to the dissertation topic, including special offerings (like occasional seminar courses), and not just the required coursework.
-And naturally, the student must have passed comprehensive examinations in the relevant fields.
+It may just signal that I lack expertise in your topic area.

 Dissertations under my guidance will generally focus on one or more of the following topics: applications of agent-based modeling (including macropolicy applications), Post Keynesian macroeconomics, the influence of monetary policy on the distribution of income, agent-based simulations of the transmission of wealth inequality, and occasionally certain areas of philosophy and economics or exchange rate economics.
 (You can get a good idea of my interests by looking at my publications.)
-Any student working on a macroeconomic topic should pass the macro theory comp and take the Seminar in Empirical Macroeconomics.
+Any student working on a macroeconomic topic take any available macro seminars, including the Semina in Empirical Macroeconomics.

 I have a goal that guiding a dissertation will generate one or more joint publications.

 I expect empirical dissertations to include an attempted replication of an important piece of closely related empirical work.
-I expect all results referred to in the dissertation to be produced by a fully commented computer program, which will be included as an appendix to the dissertation.
-The comments must be detailed enough that I can easily understand your program.
-I prefer that your programming be in EViews, SAS, or ideally GAUSS, although this is not strictly speaking a requirement.
-I insist that the data appendix to your dissertation document your data in painstaking detail, and with the exception of large data sets I require that the actual data set be provided as an appendix to the dissertation.
-(Large data sets can be given a stable location on the internet.)
+I expect all results referred to in the dissertation to be produced by a fully commented computer program, which must either be included as an appendix to the dissertation or stored in a public repository.
+(AU provides a repository.)
+Code comments must be detailed enough that I can easily understand your program.
+I prefer that your programming be in Python, Julia, or Mathematica, although this is not strictly speaking a requirement.
+I insist that the data appendix to your dissertation document your data in painstaking detail, and with the exception of large data sets I require that the actual data set be provided in a public repository (and linked from your disseration).

 The requirements so far derive from my goals of transparency and replicability in economic research.
 My last requirement is more idiosyncratic.
 I expect dissertations written under my guidance to be written in LaTeX.
-Use of Scientific Word is acceptable but not preferred.
-You will format your dissertation using the authesis class.
-You will document your programs by including the actual program files, not copies, by using the \verbatiminput command provided by the verbatim package.
-Or if you want to be fancy, try the listings package.
+Format your dissertation using the authesis class.

 My rigidity about attribution and quotation might also be seen a slightly idiosyncratic.
 I insist on extreme care in the attribution of ideas and explicit quoting of text.
 For example, prefacing a long theoretical discussion with "the following discussion draws on Author (2001)" is not adequate: you need to repeatedly make attribution throughout the discussion to the appropriate sources, except when the work is your own.
 I will immediately cease guidance of any dissertation where I detect anything less than the strictest care in this area.
 Note that I am not talking about intentional plagiarism, which obviously is grounds for dismissal from the program.
 I am talking about a higher standard, reflecting a commitment to academic professionalism.

 I will serve as a committee member on a broader range of topics than I am willing to direct.
 You need only persuade me that I can provide useful responses to your research project.
 (I leave guidance to the chair of your committee.)
 I find I am most often useful in providing criticism and focus to a theoretical section of a dissertation.
-I still expect that a student will pass the comprehensive exam and applied seminars relevant to the dissertation topic before I begin my participation.
+I still expect you to have demonstrated expertise in your chosen area of research.

 If I agree in principle to be part of your committee, you may then submit a formal dissertation proposal.